The United States military is abandoning its recently-adopted pixelated camouflage uniforms, according to the army newspaper Stars and Stripes.

 The drab grey digital scheme, known as the Universal Camouflage Pattern (UCP), will be discarded after only eight years following mounting evidence that the splotche makes soldiers more visible, not less.

-The articles pull few punches in their appraisal of the move to adopt the pattern in 2004.
+The article pulls few punches in its appraisal of the move to adopt the pattern in 2004.

-“Army brass interfered in the selection process, choosing looks and politics over science,” reports Stars and Stripes, the official newspaper of the Unites States armed forces.
+“Army brass interfered in the selection process, choosing looks and politics over science,” reports the paper.

 And while the Pentagon spent $5 Billion on the much-heralded uniforms, some of the earliest attempts to conceal soldiers on the battlefield were considerably less expensive.

 EVERYONE IN KHAKIS

 During the 1857 Indian Rebellion, British regulars dyed their summer white tunics with coffee, tea and even ink to make them less conspicuous in the field.
 The resulting off-brown shade became known as khaki, a derivative from the Hindi word for “dusty”.
 The trend quickly caught on with units throughout India and by the 1880s, soldiers across the British Empire had replaced their iconic red coats with khaki tunics.